Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 4) What is important in project execution?

-Along with your project execution plan, it's important to centralize communications with the teams.
+Along with your project execution plan, it's important to centralise communications with the teams.

 5) What is an example of project execution?